chesterchou1/hugo-portfolio/content/project/tmba-1/index.md

 ![](./image/p1.png)

-### **The real struggle and the real challenges (What I knew I was doing but not sure how it will go)**
+#### **The real struggle and the real challenges (What I knew I was doing but not sure how it will go)**

-All of the above mentioned efforts were just the beginning.
-It took me about three months, which was my entire summer vacation in 2020, then I'm able to move forward and address the root cause of the problem.
+All these efforts mentioned above were just the beginning.
+Things seemed starting to take off.
+I've reached out to some early members of marketing department, gaining some positive feedbacks from alumni and peers, showing their willingness to help.
+At this time, It already took me about three months, which was my entire summer vacation in 2020, then I'm able to move forward and address the root cause of the problem.
 This was the very reason I had chosen to embark on this journey, where personal interests or opportunity costs didn't factor too much into my decision-making process.
 See [next](/project/tmba-2/).

 [^1]: Time and energy are limited resources, and it's understandable that individuals who were initially committed to the club might have to reevaluate their priorities when they secure internships or other opportunities.
 While it's not fair to blame them for making decisions that are in their best interest, it's important to know the potential harm it can cause to the club.
 When dedicated members shift their focus away from the club, it can impact the club's overall progress and undermine its ability to achieve its goals.
-Thus, finding a balance between individual pursuits and collective club objectives is crucial for the long-term sustainability and success of the organization.
+Thus, finding a balance between individual pursuits and collective club objectives is crucial for the long-term sustainability and success of the organization